Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Main Results

-For all three results described above the dimension of the variables and thus the computational requirements continue to grow as the size of the data $N$ grows.
+For all the results described above the dimension of the variables and thus the computational requirements continue to grow as the size of the data $N$ grows.
 Unlike recursive Kalman-Bucy and $\mathcal{H}_\infty$ filtering algorithms, to obtain the estimate $\hat{x}_{N+1}$ with the addition of new data $y_{N+1}$, one has to recompute all the states $\{ \hat{x}_0, \cdots, \hat{x}_{N+1} \}$.
 In real time applications of filtering and prediction, this might be computationally prohibitive.
 In such cases a practical way to use the proposed approach would be to use the most recent $N$ observations where $N$ is chosen as large as computationally feasible.
-In such cases, the initial condition prior estimate (the variable defined as $\bar{x}_0$ here) would be replaced with the estimate of states $N$ time units ago.